Rockhounding Map & Sites in Arizona: 536 Locations for Crystal Hunting, Gem Mining & More

 536 locations found in Arizona

-Arizona has 536 documented rockhounding and rock hunting sites, including locations for Gold, Copper, and Chrysocolla.
+Arizona has 536 documented rockhounding and rock hunting sites, including locations for Gold, Copper, and Malachite.
 Whether you're crystal hunting, gem mining, or mineral collecting, most sites are on public land and free to access.
 Use the interactive map above to filter by mineral type, location type, and find GPS coordinates for each site.

 Last updated: — 536 verified locations